solana-labs/solana/docs/src/proposals/optimistic-transaction-propagation-signal.md

 contact info (and possibly including the validator node itself).

-A deterministic ordering of the epoch staked nodes will be created based on the derministic shred seed using weighted_shuffle.
+A deterministic ordering of the epoch staked nodes will be created based on the deterministic shred seed using weighted_shuffle.

 Let `neighbor_set` be selected from up to FANOUT neighbors of the current node.
 Let `child_set` be selected from up to FANOUT children of the current node.